klux21/science_stuff/README.txt

 - In case of length measurement with light there exists a streching of all 2 way distances in a moving frame for a stationary observer whereby the length relation is l=γl'.
-  However, that elongation does not contradict the Lorentz contraction, that demands a simultaneous position measurement to determine lengths, which is causally impossible and can only be done by calculation.
 - Photons do not change their energy, wavelength or frequency in the gravitational field.
 - The measured differences of the frequency of photons in the gravitational